Delaware Tech accepts the following forms of payment for non-credit open enrollment courses:

 400 Stanton-Christiana Road

 Terry Campus - Workforce Development and Community Education

 Financial assistance is available for youth summer camps.
 Funds are income/need based and an application and documentation are required.
 Funds are limited and applications are available prior to the start of camp.
 Applications can be found at the following website(s):

-- STANTON/WILMINGTON CAMPUS
+- STANTON/GEORGE CAMPUS

 - TERRY CAMPUS

 An income tax deduction/credit may be permitted for educational expenses incurred while maintaining and improving professional skills.
 Consult your tax specialist for more information.